IGCBOOM/GregTech-Modern-Community-Pack-Yump/README.md

 # GregTech-Community-Pack-Modern

-Repository for the Modern fork of the GregTech Community Modpack - a minecraft modpack for 1.20.1 highlighting and featuring [GregTech Community Edition Unofficial Modern](https://github.com/GregTechCEu/GregTech-Modern).
+Repository for the Yump Modpack - a minecraft modpack for 1.20.1 featuring [GregTech Community Edition Unofficial Modern](https://github.com/GregTechCEu/GregTech-Modern) as the primary mod.

 ## Playing